xli1224/stephenmcd.github.com/_posts/tumblr/2011-01-01-2010-my-year-in-review.md

 The reception Mezzanine has received has been nothing short of amazing and well beyond anything I had anticipated.
 It's been an incredibly rewarding learning experience, managing product development and working closely with its contributors towards growing its community.
-Here are a few stats for the project only 6 months since it was launched:
+Here are a few statistics for the project only 6 months since it was launched:

   * 120 followers and 30 forks across [GitHub](https://github.com/stephenmcd/mezzanine) and [Bitbucket](https://bitbucket.org/stephenmcd/mezzanine)